DataIntellectTech/TorQ/docs/datadog.md

 also available - the monitoring provided here works with this free trial version, however if you choose to convert to the free plan after the trial expires then some functionality will be unavailable to you.
-Sign up for datadog [here](https://www.datadoghq.com/) Create your login details and select "next".
+Sign up for datadog [here](https://www.datadoghq.com/).
+Create your login details and select "next".

 Supply Datadog with additional information, if necessary, and select "next".
-Choose your operating system to get installation information for the datadog agent (More information on the agent and getting started can be found [here](https://docs.datadoghq.com/getting_started/agent/).
+Choose your operating system to get installation information for the datadog agent (more information on the agent and getting started can be found [here](https://docs.datadoghq.com/getting_started/agent/).

 When you've selected your OS, copy and paste the "easy one-step install" line into the terminal.
 This